FAQs

 International Arbitration

-Commercial Arbitration: This table focuses on firms representing clients in commercial disputes between companies who have international contracts or agreements, usually as the result of contractual breaches or terminations.
+Commercial Arbitration: This table focuses on firms representing clients in commercial disputes between companies who have international contracts or agreements, usually as a result of contractual breaches or terminations.
 Both institutional and ad hoc arbitrations will be considered.

 (Please note that commercial and corporate litigation is covered in its own submission.
 Any corporate litigation work, such as joint venture and shareholder disputes that are settled though the courts will not be considered here.)